Kripke-Joyal forcing for type theory and uniform fibrations: Presheaf categories

 Note that there is an isomorphism $\typecomp{X.\alpha}{\beta} \cong \typecomp{X}{\Sigma_{\alpha}(\beta)}$ over $X$.
 We therefore obtain maps~$\tproj_1$ and~$\tproj_2$ fitting into the diagrams

-This description implies the following characterisation of the sections of the display map $\typecomp{X}{\Sigma_\alpha(\beta)} \to X$.
+From this description we obtain \cref{thm:seely-sigma} below, which characterises the sections of the display map~$\typecomp{X}{\Sigma_\alpha(\beta)}~\to~X$.
 It is essentially contained already in~\cite{seely-lccc}, and will be used to show the validity of the rules for dependent sum types in~\cref{thm:rules-sigma}.

 \begin{prop} Let $\alpha\co X\to \UV$ and $\beta \co \typecomp{X}{\alpha} \to \UV$.
 Then the following data are in bijective correspondence: \begin{enumerate} \item pairs of sections $a \co X \to \typecomp{X}{\alpha}$ and $b \co X \to \typecomp{X}{\beta(a)}$, both over $X$, \item sections $c \co X \to \typecomp{X}{\Sigma_\alpha(\beta)}$ over $X$. \end{enumerate} \end{prop}